Can You Use Exterior Paint Inside a House? — Understanding the Differences Between Using Interior and Exterior Paint Indoors

 Interior paint has a simpler composition and is typically less expensive because these extra additives are not necessary.

-can we use exterior paint inside
+Why can't I use exterior paint inside

-When you use exterior paints indoors, you can potentially put your family and pets at risk of side effects caused by harsh chemicals used in outdoor paints.
+When you use exterior paints indoors, you may potentially put your family and pets at risk of side effects caused by harsh chemicals used in outdoor paints.
 Exterior paint fumes linger much longer than interior paints, some taking up to six months to off-gas.

 Durable Alternatives to Using Exterior Paint Inside